apache/nuttx-apps/examples/README.txt

   The following configuration options can be selected to customize the
   test:

-    CONFIG_EXAMPLES_NXCON_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
-Default: 0 CONFIG_EXAMPLES_NXCON_DEVNO - The LCD device to select from the LCD driver for use in the test: Default: 0 CONFIG_EXAMPLES_NXCON_BGCOLOR -- The color of the background.
+    CONFIG_EXAMPLES_NXTERM_BGCOLOR -- The color of the background.
 Default Default is a darker royal blue.
-    CONFIG_EXAMPLES_NXCON_WCOLOR -- The color of the window.
+    CONFIG_EXAMPLES_NXTERM_WCOLOR -- The color of the window.
 Default is a light slate blue.
-    CONFIG_EXAMPLES_NXCON_FONTID -- Selects the font (see font ID numbers in include/nuttx/nx/nxfonts.h)
+    CONFIG_EXAMPLES_NXTERM_FONTID -- Selects the font (see font ID numbers in include/nuttx/nx/nxfonts.h)
-    CONFIG_EXAMPLES_NXCON_FONTCOLOR -- The color of the fonts.
+    CONFIG_EXAMPLES_NXTERM_FONTCOLOR -- The color of the fonts.
 Default is black.
-    CONFIG_EXAMPLES_NXCON_BPP -- Pixels per pixel to use.
+    CONFIG_EXAMPLES_NXTERM_BPP -- Pixels per pixel to use.
 Valid options include 2, 4, 8, 16, 24, and 32.
 Default is 32.
-    CONFIG_EXAMPLES_NXCON_TOOLBAR_HEIGHT -- The height of the toolbar.
+    CONFIG_EXAMPLES_NXTERM_TOOLBAR_HEIGHT -- The height of the toolbar.
       Default: 16
-    CONFIG_EXAMPLES_NXCON_TBCOLOR -- The color of the toolbar.
+    CONFIG_EXAMPLES_NXTERM_TBCOLOR -- The color of the toolbar.
 Default is a medium grey.
-    CONFIG_EXAMPLES_NXCON_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
+    CONFIG_EXAMPLES_NXTERM_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
 This is the for, for example, SPI LCD/OLED devices.
 If this configuration is selected, then the platform code must provide an LCD initialization